 Fully- or partially-cooked beans marketed as IQF (individually-quick-frozen) or as a frozen block are great for direct retail distribution or as institutional food ingredients.
 With the IQF freezing method, beans can be sent into a blast chiller (via tubular drag conveyor) that freezes the item quickly.
 The conveyor can move the frozen food gently from the chiller right into the packaging area.

-Appropriate softening and hydration under low-temperature cooking conditions before freezing produces bean products that are ready to be used in recipe-based foods.
+Beans that have been properly softened and hydrated in low-temperature cooking conditions before being frozen are ready to be used in recipe-based foods.

 When it comes to bean utilization, preparation, and cooking, time is a major constraint, which is why many physical and chemical processing methods have been initiated or proposed to address the challenge.
 Compared to standard processing procedures, the addition of phosphates (salts) to bean soaking or cooking water results in increased hydration yield and a softer bean texture.
 When this method is used, we get quick-cooking beans with a cooking time of approximately 15 minutes.